vegaprotocol/specs/protocol/0000-floating-point-non-determinism.md

 We will call each such value a **"state variable"**.
 Currently state variables exist on market level, however in the future some of them could be moved to risk-universe level.
 State variable value nominated by a single node will be called a **"candidate value"**, whereas a state variable value that has successfully gone through the consensus mechanism and is to be used by each of the nodes will be called a **"consensus value"**.

-Each state variable will be represented as a key-value pair where key will be a `string` and value will either be a single `floating-point` value.
-Variables will be bundled together by the event that triggers their update.
+Each state variable will be represented as a key-value pair where key will be a `string` and value will be a single `floating-point` value.
+Variables will be bundled together by the event that triggered their update.

 ### Default values & initialisation

-Each state variable must have a default value specified as a network parameter.
+Each state variable must have a default value specified (can be hardcoded for now).
 Furthermore, each node should send it's state variable candidate as soon as possible (e.g. at market initialisation) so that defaults can be replaced with consensus values as soon as possible.

 Default risk factors are to be `1.0` for futures (so until a value has been calculated and agreed all trades are over-collateralised).
 Risk factor calculation should be triggered as soon as market is proposed.

-Default probability of trading should be `100` ticks on either side of best bid and best ask with `0.005` probability of trading.
-As soon as there is an indicative uncrossing price in the opening auction an event should be triggered to calculate the probabilities of trading using the indicative uncrossing price as an input.
+Default probability of trading should be `100` ticks on either side of best bid and best ask with `0.005` probability of trading each.
+As soon as there is the auction uncrossing price in the opening auction an event should be triggered to calculate the probabilities of trading using the indicative uncrossing price as an input.

 Default price monitoring bounds should be calculated (as a decimal point calc directly in core) as 10% on either side of the indicative uncrossing price and used as default.
 As soon as an indicative uncrossing price is available calculate the real bounds using the full risk model + consensus mechanism.